-In your company description, you'll go into more detail about your soon-tobe business.
+In the company description, you'll go into more detail about your soon-to-be business.
 Here, you'll outline the problems you plan to solve, define your typical client, and specify your competitive advantage.

-Your competitive advantage is what makes your business stand out in a crowd of competitors-do you have instructors with specialized certifications?
+What makes your business stand out in a crowd of competitors?
+Do you have instructors with specialized certifications?
 Do you offer unique class types?
 Does your business provide nutrition services or workshops?
 Do you offer exciting member benefits?
 Getting specific with your business's advantages will help guide everything from marketing to décor to pricing.

-Your market analysis describes your approach to your industry and specifies your target market-do you plan to offer a variety of classes to serve a broad audience?
+The market analysis, on the other hand, describes your approach to your industry and specifies your target market.
+Do you plan to offer a variety of class types to serve a broad audience?
 Or will you serve a specific niche?
-For example, if you are located in a college town, you might offer classes targeted at a younger demographic.
-On the other hand, if you're located in a retirement community, you may want to offer one-on-one personal training or mobility-focused classes.
+For example, if you are located in a college town, you might offer classes targeted to a younger demographic.
+If you are located in a retirement community, you may want to offer one-on-one personal training or mobility-focused classes.
 Be very intentional with the type of client you want to attract.

-Familiarizing yourself with the competition will help you make informed decisions about how to operate your own facility, especially with location and pricing.
-And market research doesn't end once you're open-continuing it will help your business evolve and stay ahead of the competition.
-Also very important: start researching and using a fitness management software before you open so you have the data necessary to run your business efficiently from the get-go.
+This is your chance to familiarize yourself with the competition to help make informed decisions about how to operate your own facility, especially with location and pricing.
+That being said, market research doesn't end once you're open.
+Continuing with it will help your business evolve and continue to stay ahead of the competition.
+Before you open, you should research and start using a fitness management software so you have the data necessary to run your business efficiently from the get-go.